 Why is this important?
 Racism happens everywhere, including in math class.
 If you haven't noticed it before, this is a chance to notice it now, by watching the videos showing the experiences of your peers around the country.

 I'm confused.
 How can math be racist?
 It's just numbers.
 Every human environment is permeated by the culture in which we live.
 It's hard to see our surrounding culture sometimes.
 If our culture is working well for us, it might seem "normal" or invisible.
 This is a chance to uncover how math class looks or feels to someone for whom it is definitely *not* working most of the time.

 Another answer to this question looks at, What is math?
 Is it really just numbers and symbols?
 Like every other human enterprise, math is inherently human.
 It is made or discovered — depending on which mathematician you ask! — by human beings.
 We are all fallible.
 We all make mistakes.
 It is to be expected that the way we teach and learn math is mixed up with our identities as white-bodied, Black-bodied, or other individuals.
 You cannot separate your identity as an embodied person with a racial identity from your identity as a math person.

 Each of us is a math person.
 We all have a relationship to math, one way or another.

 Each of us has an embodied racial identity, regardless of the color of our skin.

 This is a project that invites youth to explore how these two identities overlap, inform, or could potentially change each other for the positive — in a fiercely imagined future world.

 Do I have to have internet service, a computer, or a cell phone to enter?
-No, if you cannot or choose not to make a video, you can submit your answer in writing by email to [email protected], or send it by postal mail to:
+No, if you cannot or choose not to make a video, you can submit your answer in writing by email to [email protected], or send it by postal mail (submission deadline has ended).

 Are there any other guidelines for making my video?
-Your teacher or another adult will upload your completed video to the Gather Voices (opens new window) website.
+Your teacher or another adult will upload your completed video to the Gather Voices website.
 If you have other questions, contact us at [email protected].